Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Investigations

-Several initial works have been devoted to exploring the combination of FL and SL, as well as the corresponding performance improvement.
+Some early efforts have been devoted to exploring the combination of FL and SL, as well as the corresponding performance improvement.
 For HSFL, \cite{BAcombo} proposed a decentralized FL mechanism (i.e., gossip learning) based on FL model splitting in a D2D network, where each FL client only transmits model segmentations to neighboring clients.
 However, this work only considers the D2D network.
 For HFSL, \cite{PSL-2020} proposed a parallel SL framework, where all the clients' subnetworks are synchronized.
-In each training round, all the clients send all the gradients back to the server, and the server averages the gradients and transmits them back to the clients.
-Although this method enables SL with parallelism during clients' model update process, it still depends on a single server and thus results in poor scalability, especially in large-scale networks. \cite{J-SplitFed-20} proposed a SplitFed framework where the clients' model parameters are also averaged with a dedicated server.
+In each training round, every client sends the whole gradients back to the server, while then the server averages the gradients and transmits them back to the clients.
+Although such a framework enables SL with parallelism during clients' model update process, it relies on a single server and thus results in poor scalability, especially in large-scale networks. \cite{J-SplitFed-20} studied a SplitFed framework where the clients' model parameters are also averaged with a dedicated server.
 Besides, the subnetwork at the server side is updated by averaging the gradients of each client.
-However, unsatisfying scalability represents one of the key drawbacks of SplitFed, upon considering the increasing number of clients\cite{C-CLOUD-FSL-21}.
-Therefore, \cite{C-CLOUD-FSL-21} decided to deploy edge servers as coadjutants to alleviate the communication and computation load of the SL server; then each edge server can interact with one or several clients to exchange gradients; while the SL server can further calculate averaged gradients and update the subnetworks at edge servers. \cite{J-TC-SFLG-22} put forward similar ideas by deploying multiple FL servers to handle groups of clients.
-Additionally, they have made comprehensive experiments on Raspberry Pi devices.
-Although these works have made certain contributions, none of them have comprehensively discussed the implementations on integrating FL and SL in heterogeneous networks while evaluating the performance associated with different architectures.
+However, unsatisfying scalability represents one of the key drawbacks of SplitFed, upon considering a raising number of clients\cite{C-CLOUD-FSL-21}.
+Therefore, \cite{C-CLOUD-FSL-21} decided to deploy edge servers as coadjutants to alleviate the communication and computation load of the SL server; then each edge server can interact with one or multiple clients for gradients exchange; while the SL server can further calculate the averaged gradients and update the subnetworks at edge servers. \cite{J-TC-SFLG-22} put forward similar ideas by deploying multiple FL servers to handle groups of clients.
+Although the above discussed works have made certain efforts, none of them have comprehensively analyzed the implementations on integrating FL and SL in D2D-enabled heterogeneous networks.